 Decision theory is the one-player version of game theory.
 In a given situation, it relates the actions one can take to the unknown states of nature that will determine the consequences of taking that action.
 The discipline of decision theory attempts to choose the optimal action under uncertainty, given one's valuation of the consequences that may ensue and one's beliefs about the probability that those consequences will eventuate.
 Decision theory underlies a great deal of the development of modern statistics.

 Good statistical thinking depends on our understanding of epistemology and the philosophical roots of scientific inquiry.
 How do we know what we know?
 What constitutes knowledge?
-Bayesian notions of probability and learning provide the best solution to Hume's problem of induction.
+Bayesian notions of probability and learning provide (in my opinion) the best solution to Hume's problem of induction.
 Statistics functions best when informed by a sense of how statistical methods address important difficulties in the rational acquisition of knowledge.

 Elements of Mathematical Statistics teaches students about uncertainty: how to express it mathematically, how to understand it probabilistically, and how to deal with it statistically.
 When I teach this course, I spend the first half of the semester focusing on probability rules and common probability distributions.
 In the second half of the semester, I apply what we've learned about probability to real-world data, introducing statistical analysis and explaining its role in scientific inquiry.